logseq/logseq/docs/contributing-to-translations.md

 [lang.clj](https://github.com/logseq/logseq/blob/master/scripts/src/logseq/tasks/lang.clj) for your language with a list of duplicated entries e.g. `:nb-NO #{:port ...}`.

+Nonexistent entries can be removed by running `bb lang:validate-translations --fix`.

 ## Add a Language

 To add a new language: